ayushete02/Land-Registry-using-Blockchain-Technology/README.md

 ## What it does

 In a LandChain system, each transaction or update related to land records is recorded on the blockchain, forming an immutable and tamper-proof history of ownership.
 This ensures increased transparency, reduces the potential for fraud, and enhances trust in the land registry process.

+## Features

+- Land registration: Register new land parcels with relevant details such as owner information, location, and boundaries.

+- Transfer of ownership: Facilitate the transfer of land ownership from one party to another.

+- Immutable records: All land transactions are recorded on the blockchain, ensuring transparency and tamper-proof records.

+- Smart contracts: Utilize smart contracts to enforce business logic and automate processes.

+## Built with

+- Polygon (version X.X.X)

+- XMTP Protocol (version X.X.X)

+- Huddle (version X.X.X)

+- Lighthouse (version X.X.X)

+- Metamask browser extension

+- Tableland

 ## How we built it